rsoaresp/goKnapsack/README.md

-# knapsackGo
+# knapsackGo :school_satchel:
-Some codes written in Go language to solve some variants of the knapsack problem.
+Codes written in Go language to solve some variants of the knapsack problem.

+## Author
+* Rafael Soares Pinto (rsoaresp@gmail.com)